FAQ

 What is your recycling policy?

 We operate a zero waste policy and ask our visitors to take home and recycle all the waste they generate.
-This helps us with the clean up and keeps the ticket prices reasonable.
-However, there will be designated bins around the festival site where we would ask that rubbish should be separated and put in the appropriate container.
+This helps us with the cleanup and keeps the ticket prices reasonable.
+However, there will be designated bins around the festival site where we would ask that rubbish be separated and put in the appropriate container.

 Am I allowed to bring glass bottles